Rogo85/Rogo85/README.md

 - 👋 Hi, I’m @Rogo85
-- 👀 I’m interested in ... global payments, Brain waves, and Halluce*#$*
+- 👀 I’m interested in ... global payments, Brain waves.
 - 🌱 I’m currently learning ...
 BGI
 - 💞️ I’m looking to collaborate on ... music
 - 📫 How to reach me ... in the matrix.